-Individuals, both men and women, with poor circulation, high blood pressure, high cholesterol or many other common health problems are often deficient in the critical molecule nitric oxide.
-According to the research, with enough L-arginine, L-ornithine and L-citrulline, you can reverse the deficiency and dramatically improve your cardiovascular and overall health.
+Individuals with poor circulation, high blood pressure, high cholesterol or many other common health problems are often deficient in the critical molecule nitric oxide.
+According to the research, with enough L-arginine, L-ornithine, and L-citrulline, you can reverse the deficiency and dramatically improve your cardiovascular and overall health.

 Research shows that L-arginine alone works great to improve nitric oxide levels in the body, especially in age groups under 30.
 After the age of 30, L-arginine’s effectiveness alone can be diminished because of oxidation and the bodies ability to use just the arginine pathway for nitric conversion.
 There are two ways to help with this problem.
 Optimal Opti-Nitric utilizes all three amino acids the body uses for this pathway and is why ornithine and citrulline are utilized.